2022 Summer Program Participant Covid-19 Policies, last updated June 22, 2022

 If a program participant is suspected of having Covid-19 symptoms they will be isolated immediately, a mask or face covering will be applied (if not already), and parents will be called to pick up their child and pursue medical assessment and testing.

-Participants are asked to bring two well-fitting masks, snack & lunch, and a water bottle labeled with their name.
+Participants are asked to bring a snack & lunch and a water bottle labeled with their name.

 Masks/ Facial Coverings: